liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/06-creating-screenlets.markdown

             public void setTitle(String value) ...
         }

-4. In the `onFinishInflate` method, get the reference to the components.
-Then complete the getters and setters using the inner value of the components:
+4. In the `onFinishInflate` method, get references to the components.
+Then complete the getters and setters by using the components' inner values:

         @Override
         protected void onFinishInflate() {